ECP-CANDLE/Benchmarks/Pilot1/Uno/README.Using_UQ.md

-Note also that the --loss heteroscedastic option should be specified if the model was trained to predict the heterogeneous noise as well.
+Note also that the --loss 'het' or --loss 'qtl' option should be specified if the model was trained to predict as well the heterogeneous noise, or the quantile distributions.

 #### Example output

-This assumes that a trained model (files default.model.json and default.weights.h5) is available at save_default folder.
-A sample json file compatible with the default model used in the training demo script is provided.
-After running the training script a default.weights.h5 file should be generated.
+This assumes that a trained model (files saved.model.h5 and saved.weights.h5) is available at save_default folder.
+These files are usually generated when running the training and using the --cp True option.
 Both, in combination, can be used for testing the inference demo script and would produce a similar output to the one shown next.

 ```

-python uno_inferUQ_keras2.py  --uq_infer_file save_default/infer_cell_ids --uq_infer_given_cells True --model_file save_default/uno.A\=relu.B\=32.E\=10.O\=sgd.LS\=mse.LR\=0.01.CF\=r.DF\=df.DR\=0.1.L1000.D1\=1000.D2\=1000.D3\=1000.model.h5 --weights_file save_default/saved.weights.h5 --n_pred 10
+python uno_inferUQ_keras2.py  --uq_infer_file save_default/infer_cell_ids --uq_infer_given_cells True --model_file save_default/saved.model.h5 --weights_file save_default/saved.weights.h5 --n_pred 10
 Using TensorFlow backend.
 Importing candle utils for keras
 Params: